-This process spanned 4 months and included a detailed community survey, preliminary roundtables with key stakeholder groups, phone and email engagement, a principlesoriented visioning workshop and two design development workshops.
+This process spanned 7 months and included a detailed community survey, preliminary roundtables with key stakeholder groups, phone and email engagement, a principles oriented visioning workshop and two design development workshops.
+The public advertising period of the draft Concept Plan included an online open house session, feedback form and the opportunity to provide written submissions.
 The reach this process included:

-- 109 completed surveys (19.8% of population aged 15+) - 53 community attendees at evening Vision Workshop - 40 participants across two halfday Co-Design Workshops - 21 individual consultations
+- 109 completed surveys (19.8% of population aged 15+) - 53 community attendees at evening Vision Workshop - 40 participants across two halfday Co-Design Workshops